There are no current calls open for RIFP Fellowships. This page will be updated when another call is being planned.

-A news story on some of the Fellows who have recently started is available online.
+A news story on some of the Fellows who started in 2017 is available online.

 RIFP sets out to develop the next generation of leading researchers in a wide range of scientific disciplines.
 The Programme is designed to attract the highest-quality researchers who will be able to take advantage of the world-class facilities and departments within STFC.
 These facilities include the ISIS neutron and muon source, the Diamond Light Source (DLS) and the Central Laser Facility (CLF); Particle Physics, RAL Space, Scientific Computing, Accelerator and Technology Departments, as well as the UK Astronomy Technology Centre (UKATC).
 Fellows can be based at any of STFC’s research sites: the Rutherford Appleton Laboratory, the Daresbury Laboratory, the UK Astronomy Technology Centre in Edinburgh or the Chilbolton Observatory.

 Individual researchers can apply for a fellowship by outlining a programme of work they wish to perform within an STFC host department or Diamond.
 Fellowships will normally be 2 years long.
 Researchers must have a PhD or 4 years equivalent research experience, and must not have worked or lived in the UK for more than 12 months in the past 3 years (slightly different rules apply in order to encourage researchers returning from a career break – see the ‘How to apply’ page.